Skip to main content

 Synthesis of Eastern Fragment 6

-The synthesis of eastern fragment 6 needed 15 steps from commercially available 13 and 14 as shown in Scheme 2.
-The authors first describe the coupling of 13 and 14 by iridium-catalysed allylation developed by M. Krische and co-workers.
-For the stereoselective synthesis of tetrahydrofuranes like 16 cobalt-catalysed oxidative Mukaiyama type cyclization is a powerful method already used in total synthesis before (see also Total Synthesis and Structural Revision of Amphirionin-2 (H. Fuwa, 2021)) and also successfully applied in this case for the synthesis of 16.
-Then oxidation of the free alcohol was followed by Weinreb amide ester synthesis and treatment with Grignard reagent delivering 17.
-The authors noted that treatment with DBU was necessary for the complete conjugation of the double bond with the ketone.
-Diastereoselective reduction and protection then yielded 18 in excellent yield.
-A two-step protocol to the diol 19 was then applied which was followed by temporary epoxide formation and epoxide opening to terminal alkene 20.
-Final late-stage modifications like protection/iodination to 21 and deprotection were necessary to provide eastern fragment 6. prorocentin-3.png
+The synthesis of the eastern fragment 6 involved a 15-step route starting from commercially available compounds 13 and 14, as depicted in Scheme 2.
+The authors initially employed the iridium-catalyzed allylation developed by M. Krische and co-workers to facilitate the coupling of 13 and 14.
+To achieve the stereoselective synthesis of tetrahydrofuranes, such as compound 16, they successfully employed a cobalt-catalyzed oxidative Mukaiyama-type cyclization, a powerful method previously utilized in total synthesis (see also Total Synthesis and Structural Revision of Amphirionin-2 (H. Fuwa, 2021)).
+Subsequently, the free alcohol was oxidized, followed by Weinreb amide ester synthesis and treatment with a Grignard reagent, leading to the formation of compound 17.
+The authors emphasized the necessity of treating the compound with DBU to achieve complete conjugation of the double bond with the ketone moiety.
+The diastereoselective reduction and protection steps then provided compound 18 in excellent yield.
+A two-step protocol was employed to convert compound 18 to the diol 19, followed by the temporary formation of an epoxide and subsequent opening of the epoxide to yield the terminal alkene 20.
+Finally, late-stage modifications, including protection/iodination to yield compound 21, and subsequent deprotection, were necessary to obtain the eastern fragment 6.

 Scheme 2: Synthesis of eastern fragment 6.